 - a relatively quiet location, free from the noise of passing traffic

-- a ranger and team on site with expert knowledge of the grounds and support for filming
+- a ranger on site with expert knowledge of the grounds and support for filming

 - Scheduled Ancient Monument status, located within a Site of Special Scientific Interest (SSSI) and a RAMSAR conservation wetland site

 Put simply, Coalhouse Fort is a beautiful site that can be used all year round for all kinds of filming – care must be taken not to disturb nesting birds and other wildlife at certain times of year, but we can advise on a request by request basis.
 There is a range of landscapes all located within a continuous park area, which means a great many filming requirements can be met within the vicinity.

 Coalhouse Fort has been used regularly for filming, including for the film 'Batman Begins' and the TV programmes 'The Third Day' and 'Taboo'.

 Permission to film at Coalhouse Fort Park

 You must visit the site and consult with the Coalhouse Fort Ranger service before any filming can be approved.